yasufum/spp-tmp/docs/guides/commands/secondary/spp_mirror.rst

     spp > mirror 2; port add vhost:0 tx mr1
     spp > mirror 2; port add vhost:1 tx mr1

+Adding port may cause component to start packet forwarding.
+Please see detail in
+:ref:`design spp_mirror<spp_vf_design_spp_mirror>`.

+Until one rx and two tx ports are registered, ``spp_mirror`` does not start forwarding.
+If it is requested to add more than one rx and two tx ports, it replies an error message.

 Deleting port
 ~~~~~~~~~~~~~